 When he died unexpectedly at age 50 on Aug.
-27, a shutter of disbelief could be felt.
+27, a shutter of disbelief went through that community.

-Kalynych was a former director of Lehigh County Emergency Management services until he retired from there and joined the Lehigh County District Attorney’s office part time, serving on the district attorney’s Municipal Emergency Response Team.
+Kalynych was a former director of Lehigh County Emergency Management services until he retired from there and joined the Lehigh County district attorney’s office part-time, serving on the DA’s Municipal Emergency Response Team.

-Hook said in the nearly 20 years Kalynych spent with Lehigh County, his passion helped to position public safety as one of the county’s highest-rated services.
+Hook said in the nearly 20 years Kalynych spent with the county, “his passion helped to position public safety as one of the county’s highest-rated services to our citizens.”

 “His determination and dedication to the development of the public safety community earned Lehigh County emergency management tremendous respect,” Hook said.

-Kalynych began his career with Lehigh County as a part-time member of the county’s special operations team from 2003-10.
+Kalynych began his career with Lehigh County as a part-time member of the county’s special operations team from 2003 to 2010.